 Your baby needs a shoe with good support at the ankle and the sole.
 Remember, your baby has not yet used the muscles of their ankle and lower legs too much yet so you may need to provide external support to get those muscles working.

-Although barefoot is the best, when you’re out and about, your child will need shoes.
 Also, since every child is different, your baby may not do well with bare feet and may stand better with sturdy shoes.

 They can keep their ankles from rolling or wobbling or just to make them feel sturdier.

 Stride Rite is one of the best shoe brands for your little ones that provide great support for an early walker, both on the sole and ankle. *You can get them at a discounted price on Amazon.*

 Start small and don’t expect that your child will jet across the living room when they first learn to walk.
 They will slowly begin to take 1 or 2 steps at a time.

 While you are teaching them, remain very close.
 If they can only take 2 steps right now, don’t sit 3 feet away from them.
 Gradually increase the distance as they get more confident.